i-dream-of-ai/video-editor/README.md

   - Returns video matches based upon embeddings and keywords
 - generate-edit-from-videos
   - Generates a rendered video edit from a set of video files
+- generate-edit-from-single-video
+  - Generate an edit from a single input video file

 ## Configuration